-4. CLINICAL PARTICULARS
+4 CLINICAL PARTICULARS

-4.1 Diagnostic Indications
+4.1 Therapeutic indications

-- Investigation of pulmonary ventilation.
-This product can be especially recommended for paediatric examination because of the low radiation dose. - Combined with a pulmonary perfusion scintigraphy for diagnosis of pulmonary embolism. - Pulmonary ventilation (81mKr) / perfusion (99Tc-macroaggregation) studies are possible because of the different spectrometric windows of 81mKr and 99mTc.
+- Investigation of pulmonary ventilation, according to the low radiation dose, this product can be especially recommended for paediatric examination. - Combined with a pulmonary perfusion scintigraphy for diagnosis of pulmonary embolism. - Pulmonary ventilation (81mKr) / perfusion (Tc-macroaggregation) studies are possible because of the different spectrometric windows of 81mKr and 99mTc.